Near Tuscola in Taylor County, Texas — The American South (West South Central)

 Life in Cedar Gap revolved around a number of other institutions, including a school, which opened in the 1880s and first met in the Baptist Church building moving to its own structure in 1898.
 In the early 20th century, as the community grew, the school moved two more times,

 Erected 2007 by Texas Historical Commission.
 (Marker Number 15584.)

 Location.
 32° 15.332′ N, 99° 45.546′ W. Marker is near Tuscola, Texas, in Taylor County.
 Marker can be reached from the intersection of U.S. 83/84 and County Road 150, on the right when traveling north.
 Marker is located at the southeast corner of the intersection in front of the Cedar Gap Cemetery.
 Touch for map.
 Marker is in this post office area: Tuscola TX 79562, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Taylor County (approx. 1˝ miles away); Fletcher Ranch (approx. 4.3 miles away); Vicinity of Indian Fight (approx. 4.3 miles away); Town of Buffalo Gap (approx. 4.3 miles away); Buffalo Gap College (approx. 4.3 miles away); Jim Ned Creek The Ernie Wilson Museum (approx. 4˝ miles away); a different marker also named Taylor County (approx. 4˝ miles away).
+Taylor County (approx. 1˝ miles away); Fletcher Ranch (approx. 4.3 miles away); Vicinity of Indian Fight (approx. 4.3 miles away); Town of Buffalo Gap (approx. 4.3 miles away); Buffalo Gap College (approx. 4.3 miles away); Jim Ned Creek (approx. 4.4 miles away); The Ernie Wilson Museum Taylor County (approx. 4˝ miles away).
 Touch for a list and map of all markers in Tuscola.

 Categories. • Railroads & Streetcars • Roads & Vehicles • Settlements & Settlers •